marconi1964/jetbot_yolov4/README_CUDA_installation.md

 $
 ```

-### 2.3 - Verify the System Has gcc Installed
+### 2.6 - Verify the System Has gcc Installed (for CUDA 11.2)
 > - The gcc compiler is required for development using the CUDA Toolkit.
 It is not required for running CUDA applications.
 It is generally installed as part of the Linux installation, and in most cases the version of gcc installed with a supported version of Linux will work correctly.
 > - Special attention on the GCC 5 is required for C++11 in CUDA libraries when CentOS 7 default GCC is 4.8.5.
+> - Personal remark : no need to upgrade gcc version for CUDA 10.1, just keep default gcc version to 4.8.5.
+So below step can be skipped and go straight to 2.4.
-> - Decide to install GCC 9 based on 2 web links (因為其中的說明不清楚, 或是範例有問題, 如需要額外加 sudo)
+> - For CUDA 11.2, decide to install GCC 9 based on 2 web links (因為其中的說明不清楚, 或是範例有問題, 如需要額外加 sudo)
 >   - 主要參考 [How to install GCC/G++ 8 on CentOS](https://stackoverflow.com/questions/55345373/how-to-install-gcc-g-8-on-centos), 但是缺 sudo
 >   - [How to Install GCC Compiler on CentOS 7](https://linuxize.com/post/how-to-install-gcc-compiler-on-centos-7/)